 The deadline for applications is March 6th.
 Materials should be submitted to Dean Donna Claxton Deming.
 Students will be notified by the end of March whether they have been selected by Seattle University for nomination to Bucerius.

-Once selected, the two students will need to complete the application process required by Bucerius.
+Once nominated, the selected student will need to complete the application process required by Bucerius.
 Final acceptance to the program is subject to Bucerius approval; selected students must submit the completed Bucerius application materials by April 15th.

 A description of the Exchange Program is available from the Bucerius Law School website: www.law-school.de/programs.